-An-Ting regularly appears on the national and international concert circuit and has recently performed at Regent Hall, Newbury Spring Festival, Deal Festival, Bristol Cathedral, Cheltenham Town Hall, Altenburg-Liszt Salon Weimar, and the Akademie der Künste Berlin (Academy of Arts).
+An-Ting has performed regularly as a concert pianist at venues such as Southbank Centre, LSO St Luke’s, Newbury Spring Festival, Deal Festival, Cheltenham Town Hall, and the Akademie der Künste Berlin (Academy of Arts).

 In 2012, An-Ting founded Concert Theatre which pioneered a new hybrid genre mixing music and theatre.
 Productions such as Kiss of the Earth (UK tour, 2015) and The Tenant (National Portrait Gallery, 2017) were warmly received.

 She has released her albums Water Image, Carnival of the Animals and a single Reminiscence and is working on the next album featuring her compositions during lockdown for the release in February 2022.